Placement, Process and Procedures for 7A for 6th Graders

 As middle school approaches, for some students, there are decisions and recommendations that parents need to be aware of, including math placement.

 Every April, our fifth-grade teachers submit recommendations for students they feel should be tested to subject-level acceleration in math when entering middle school.

 Please click on the links below for information regarding our district’s math programming:

-- Click here for the district’s Math Scope and Sequence (Grades 5-12).
+Click here for the district’s Math Scope and Sequence (Grades 5-12).

-If your child is recommended, there is a virtual summer experience that students may need to complete followed by an in-person, summative assessment in August to show proficiency in the 6th grade standards that would be covered in the summer course.
-Students who do not complete the course or do not meet proficiency standards in the in-person assessment will be scheduled for Math 6 or 6A math at the middle school depending on teacher recommendations.
+**If the recommendation for your child is 7A for 6th Grade - with summer 6A prep, there is an asynchronous virtual summer prep experience that students are recommended to complete.
+At the end of the summer, an additional in-person, summative assessment in early August is required to show proficiency in the 6th grade math standards.
+Students who do not meet proficiency standards for the required August in-person assessment will be scheduled for Math 6 or 6A at the middle school.

 As noted above, parents may also request to have their child be considered for subject-level acceleration in math regardless of teacher recommendation.
 If you would like your child to be considered for this acceleration, please make your request by clicking here.
 Requests will close at 4 pm on Friday, April 28, 2023.
 Virtual Academy students interested in assessment should contact the Gifted Services office at 814-231-1054.

 Results of the readiness exam, along with 6th grade math recommendation, will be shared once scored via email.
 If a child does not participate in the May placement exam, parents will be able to view their child’s recommended 6th grade math placement, provided by their 5th grade teacher, in ParentVue at the end of May.